otryshko/rippling-graphql/docs/partners/truework/consent-rules.md

 ## Company consent

-If company declined to participate, none of the company info will be present in the employment history.
+If company declined to participate, a placeholder company object with id='`Q29tcGFueTowMDAwMDAwMDAwMDAwMDAwMDAwMDAwMDA=`' and name='`NoConsentCompany`' will be returned instead.
 The list of roles with the company will be excluded from the employee list of roles as well.

 ## Employee consent